BabbleSim/BabbleSim.github.io/fetching.md

 The BabbleSim project consists of many components, most of them optional and each in its own separate git repository.

-There is several ways to fetch it:
+There are several ways to fetch it:

 ### Using Android's repo